nv-thang/nv-thang/README.md

 - 💼 &nbsp; Founder of <a href="http://vnfullstack.com/">VNFS - VNFullstack.com</a>
-- 🎓 &nbsp; Studying for a master's degree at <a href="https://www.vnu.edu.vn/">Vietnam National University</a>
+- 🎓 &nbsp; Studying for a master's degree at <a href="https://www.vnu.edu.vn/">Vietnam National University - VNU</a>

 ### Glad to see you here! &nbsp;